MarcD25/MarcsOnlineStoreCS121MP/README.md

-# Online Store Project 🛍️
+# Marc's Online Store 🛍️

 A full-stack e-commerce application built with Next.js, Express.js, and PostgreSQL.
 This project demonstrates a modern web application with user authentication, product management, shopping cart functionality, and order processing.